eCook Meal

 LAMB MEATBALLS

-In a bowl, place the lamb mince, the rub (to taste), ½ chopped parsley, and seasoning.
+In a bowl, place the lamb mince, the rub (to taste), ½ chopped Parsley, and seasoning.
 Mix until fully combined.
 Lightly wet your hands, to stop the mixture from sticking to them, and roll into 4-5 meatballs per portion.
 Place the meatballs on a lightly greased baking tray.
 Bake in the hot oven for 8-10 minutes until cooked through.

 MAKE SALAD